benjamincrozat/content/articles/bun-package-manager.md

 rm yarn.lock
 ```

-## Install your front-end dependencies using Bun
+## Install your front-end dependencies using Bun's package management abilities

 To install your dependencies using Bun, use `bun install`.
 So, how fast was it?
 I bet you didn't expect that!